This post may contain affiliate links for products and services. Please see my full Affliate Disclaimer for details

 3. Baby Cribs

 Most baby cribs are incredibly expensive and when your kid grows up they become unnecessary.
-If they have too big a sentimental value to be donated to those in need, you can transform your baby’s crib into a beautiful playground table, kids’ sofa, vintage desk and even a wall rack (for jewellery, plants or newspapers).
+If they have too big a sentimental value to be donated to those in need, you can transform your baby’s crib into a beautiful playground table, kids’ sofa, vintage desk, and even a wall rack (for jewelry, plants, or newspapers).

 4. Big appliances